The relationship between Bariatric Surgery and Macronutrients

 You might think a post-bariatric diet would include zero fats.
 The truth is that dietary fats are a major source of energy.
 Your body heavily relies on fats to function.
 Fats in foods are vital to producing hormones, regulating body temperature, and absorbing essential nutrients.

 Bad fats are foods like trans fats.
-Good fats are those that come from healthy sources like nut butter and olive oil.
+Good fats come from healthy sources like nut butter and olive oil.

 Alcohol is not a macronutrient, but while we’re discussing calories, we may as well mention beer, wine, and liquor.
 Each gram of alcohol gives you seven calories.
 That’s three more than carbs and proteins.
 Keep that in mind the next time you reach for a drink at the bar or consider a wind-me-down cocktail at home.
 You don’t have to cut alcohol out completely as a bariatric surgery patient, but quitting drinking is recommended.
 You will get better and longer-term results by becoming a teetotaler for life.